lkj000/amapiano-ai-app/README.md

 - **AI-Powered Instruments**: Includes a signature Log Drum synthesizer, advanced piano roll, and culturally authentic virtual instruments.
 - **Mixing Console**: Professional mixing environment with EQs, compressors, and amapiano-specific effects.
 - **Seamless AI Integration**: Generate patterns, loops, and stems directly into your DAW timeline with the AI Assistant.

-### 🎵 AI Music Generation & Transformation
-- **Generate from Prompt**: Create complete amapiano tracks from text descriptions with advanced customization options.
-- **Remix from Source**: Generate new tracks inspired by analyzed audio from TikTok, YouTube, or local files.
-- **Amapianorize**: Transform any audio/video file into authentic amapiano style with intensity controls and vocal preservation.
-- **Loop Creation**: Generate specific loops and patterns like log drums, piano, bass, and percussion with professional quality.
-- **Style Support**: Full support for both Classic Amapiano and Private School Amapiano styles with cultural authenticity.
-- **Advanced Controls**: Control BPM, key signature, mood, duration, arrangement, and instrumentation.

 ### 🔍 Enhanced Audio Analysis
 - **Universal Input**: Analyze audio from **TikTok**, YouTube, direct URLs, or **local file uploads** (up to 500MB).